petertea96/Computer-Cluster-Help/README.md

 -	For illustration, check out Cluster_Test4.sh and Cluster_Test4.R (Note: You will need to change your directories accordingly - and change the path file to you R script).

 - One area where I've used array jobs is in splitting _for_ loop iterations.
 For example, I found a way to split a for loop with 3000 iterations into 100 separate array jobs.
 Here is my solution: Cluster_Test5.R
+  * Note: If you're trying to run Cluster_Test5.R, you'll need to create your own BASH script, setting arrays equal to 1-100...